kamariana/Jekyll-Boilaplate/README.md

 Now, switch to the browser, make sure the LiveReload extension is turned on at the righ top side of the browser window.

-If you make any changes the browser will reload automatically
+If you make any changes the browser will reload automatically.

+Please do not hesitate to let me know if you run into any problem.

 ## Credits